Nutritional value of tomatoes

-- onions not only are nutrient-rich, but also they have some compounds that increase the absorption of minerals, from other foods.
+- onions not only are nutrient-rich, but also they have compounds that increase the absorption of minerals.

 - olive oil is the highest vegetable oil in polyphenols.
-Prefer olive oil and flaxseed oil.
-Better avoid canola or sunflower oil.
+Prefer olive oil and flaxseed oil than canola or sunflower oil.

 As a rule of thumb, use only fresh vegetables.
 Pickled vegetables may be dangerous for your health.